alex-gamero/100-days-of-code/r2-log.md

 ### R2D12
 Today there was a lot of progress, quite a bit of work, applying for jobs, and reviewing code.

+### R2D13
+Today we returned to classes after reading week.
+I had a networking lab and another on systems design.